Employee Engagement – The True Value of HCM Technology

 The second concept I want to introduce is the HCM Ecosystem.
 Our reality is that one system will not solve all these problems.
 We must have an Ecosystem of technologies to Engage our Employees.
 Yet the Ecosystem cannot just be about technology.
-Our HCM Ecosystem must engage People, Process and Technology.
+Our HCM Ecosystem must engage People, Processes, and Technology.
 (Look for another blog post in the near future on the value of an HCM Ecosystem).

 The goal is true Employee Engagement, which produces a bottom-line benefit to the company and the Employee.
 What is the real business problem we are trying to solve and can we solve it using HCM technology?
 I believe it’s an age-old problem we are attempting to solve.
 It is the issue of balancing the needs of the business against the desires of the employee.
 The weight of the scales moves one direction or the other way too often.
-This year lets plan on taking care of the employee.
-Next year lets focus on the needs of the business.
+This year let's plan on taking care of the employee.
+Next year let's focus on the needs of the business.
 Most organizations are without a strategy for this most important concept.
 For companies to reach their maximum potential there must be an equal balance between taking care of the needs of the Business and the desires of the Employee.

 Balance can be achieved through Employee Engagement.
 Employee Engagement can be achieved through an HCM Ecosystem.
 Reality check here.
 Employee Engagement must be a people-to-people process.
 What we are really talking about is technology to enable that engagement.
-In order to enable this type of Employee Engagement, we must be able to provide tools to Employees, Managers and Executives.
+In order to enable this type of Employee Engagement, we must be able to provide tools to Employees, Managers, and Executives.
 The tools are systems and processes made easier by the use of HCM Technology.

 Everything you see in the list above is already happening today.
 The question is how well?

 Back to the initial question posed by my Client and Friend.
 What is the true value of HCM?
 I am more confident today than ever that the future of our engagement with employees must rely on the use of HCM tools and processes.
-If we are to employ and develop the workforce of today and the future, we must engage them to eliminate chaos, focus on the value that we derive from each other, reward when possible and consistently provide opportunities to grow.
+If we are to employ and develop the workforce of today and the future, we must engage them to eliminate chaos, focus on the value that we derive from each other, reward them when possible, and consistently provide opportunities to grow.

-However, this all must start from the strategy.
+However, this all must start with the strategy.
 You must know what your plan is or your use of HCM technology will add to the chaos.
 Three things for you to consider as you approach your HCM strategy: